0x113/demo-todo-app/README.md

 # Todo App RS

-A simple Rust-based REST API todo application built with Actix Web and PostgreSQL.
-This project serves as a demonstration of basic CRUD operations and modern Rust web development practices.
+A simple Rust-based todo application built with Actix Web and PostgreSQL.
+This project serves as a demonstration of basic CRUD operations and modern Rust web development practices, featuring both a REST API and a web UI.

 ⚠️ **Note**: This is a simple demonstration project and is not intended for production use.

 ## Features

+- 🌐 Modern web UI for managing todos
 - ✅ Create new todo items
 - 📋 List all todo items
 - ✅ Mark todo items as completed
 - 🗑️ Delete todo items
 - 🗄️ PostgreSQL database persistence